Different Types of Cocktail Shakers - From Boston to Parisian

 Cons

-Hands down, my overall favorite type of cocktail shaker is the tin-on-tin shaker.
+Hands down, my overall favorite style of cocktail shaker is the tin-on-tin shaker.

-Its simple but effective design, excellent cooling capacity, and large volume make it a great companion when making cocktails.
-Shape and size are similar to the Boston Shaker.
+Its simple but effective metal tin design, excellent cooling capacity, and large volume make it a great companion when making cocktails.
+Shape and size are similar to the Boston Shaker, yet the all-metal large and small tins are easier to seal.

-Tin-on-tin Shakers are also very easy to clean and hard to break.
+Tin-on-tin Shakers are also very easy to clean and almost impossible to break.
 This sturdiness, combined with its volume, makes it a fantastic choice.

 Pros